suffolklibraries/lgc/content/collections/events/newmarket-young-arts-22-02.md

     content:
       -
         type: text
-        text: 'To book your pre-school place, please email ' -
+        text: 'Parents and carers can book their child on the programme of six sessions by emailing ' -
         type: text
         marks: